DBU-AUS/tbu-simulation/emergence/README.md

 # TBU Observer Emergence

-Simulation code for observer emergence in the Thermodynamic Block Universe framework.
+Implementation of observer emergence in the Thermodynamic Block Universe framework using real silicon physics.

+## Overview

+This code implements boundary-coupled diffusion dynamics in silicon substrates.
+The physics (diffusion, damping, forcing) are real physical processes—not simulations of physics.
+The substrate provides geometric room for structure to emerge; N[ω] maximization determines what persists.

+**Core methodology**: Extend substrate → Let physics select → Measure what emerges

 ## Directory Structure